-ASK THEM: "Tell me about the specific people who'll be looking after us."
+"Tell me about the specific people who'll be looking after us."

-Though it's a really important question, many businesses overlook this side of things when it comes to working with a partner.
+Though it's an important question, many businesses overlook this side of things when it comes to working with a partner.

 It's really good to know about the actual people you'll be working with.
 The people behind the business.